 You can infuse the sugar and water solution with botanicals, herbs, fruits, spices, and just about anything else you can think of… hmmm, bacon???
 Here are some of our favorites:

 Flavored syrups you’ll love and ways to use them:

 - Honey Thyme in this Ruby Thyme Spritzer.

 - Rhubarb Ginger is delicious in this Sparkling Rhubarb Lemonade or this Rhubarb Ginger Gin Rickey.

 - Fresh Peach makes the best Peach Bourbon Sour.

-- I use this Guava Vanilla version for my homemade Guava sherbet as well as these frozen daiquiris and this tasty guava limeade.
+- I use this Guava Vanilla version for my homemade Guava sherbet, these frozen daiquiris, and this tasty guava limeade.

 - Homemade Pumpkin Spice is delicious in this boozy Milk Punch and this Christmas Old Fashioned.